 Using the MIDI Device Configuration Window

-The MIDI Device Configuration Window shows you how Windows MIDI ports and devices are configured in Composer.
+The MIDI Device Configuration Window shows you how Windows MIDI ports and devices are configured in Musician.

 You will probably want to use the MIDI Device Configuration Window if your MIDI studio consists of more than one external MIDI device-- such as a MIDI keyboard plus one or more MIDI sound modules.
-In this case, the extra complexity of your MIDI studio will require some corresponding extra complexity in informing Composer about the physical arrangement of your MIDI equipment.
-Composer's MIDI Device Configuration Window offers you an intutitive way to provide Composer this information.
+In this case, the extra complexity of your MIDI studio will require some corresponding extra complexity in informing Musician about the physical arrangement of your MIDI equipment.
+Musician's MIDI Device Configuration Window offers you an intutitive way to provide Musician this information.

 To open the MIDI Device Configuration Window: